IMG The Matterhorn Itinerary

 Zermatt, Switzerland: The Matterhorn, Pollux, Castor and the Breithorn

 The trip starts and finishes in Zermatt, Switzerland.
 It is the responsibility of each participant to arrange transportation to Zermatt by the night prior to the starting date.
-The simplest route is to fly to Geneva or Zurich, arriving in the morning and take a train directly from the airport to Zermatt.
-There is frequent daily train service to Zermatt.
+The simplest route is to fly to Geneva, arriving in the morning and take a train or bus directly from the airport to Zermatt.
+There is frequent daily train service to Zermatt and charter buses are another option.
 When making arrangements, keep in mind the time change.
 It would be wise to allow a day of rest in Switzerland prior to the start of the program to help deal with jet lag.
-If you would like help with your flight arrangements, recommendations for a hotel in Geneva or Zurich, or plan to arrive in Zermatt early, feel free to contact IMG's travel agent, CTT Destinations, email@example.com.
-They are knowledgeable of our programs and will be happy to help you work out your itinerary.
+If you would like help with your flight arrangements, recommendations for a hotel in Geneva, or plan to arrive in Zermatt early, feel free to contact IMG's travel agent, CTT Destinations, firstname.lastname@example.org.
+For specific reservations at the hotel in Zermatt, contact the IMG office for directions.

 NOTE: This itinerary is merely a guideline for the trip.
-The lead guide will retain the right to make changes to suit the climbing conditions, the weather and the strength and experience of the group.
+The guides will retain the right to make changes to suit the climbing conditions, the weather and the strength and experience of the group.
 Our main goal will be the Matterhorn and changes in the schedule may be made to increase our chances of success.
 This may involve moving the climb up a day or more on the schedule to take advantage of better weather.
 However, the Matterhorn is a very demanding and exposed climb.
-It is not uncommon for stormy weather to render the mountain unguideable for days at a time.
+It is not uncommon for stormy weather to render the mountain unguidable for days at a time.
 This could preclude us from even making a summit attempt.
 In this case, there are countless other possibilities for other ascents in the area.
-The final decision on climbing the Matterhorn and all peaks rests solely with the head guide.
-In addition, the leader will have complete authority over determining each member's continued participation in each of the climbs.
+The final decision on climbing the Matterhorn and all peaks rests solely with your IMG guides.
+In addition, the guides will have complete authority over determining each member's continued participation in each of the climbs.